the Linux device driver hacker's guide to giant Internet monopoly dominance

 algorithms to drive users to "fresher"

-The commoditization play in web publishing is to control the data on who is looking at something, in order to drive the profit out of where they look at it.
+The commodification play in web publishing is to control the data on who is looking at something, in order to drive the profit out of where they look at it.
 This doesn't necessarily work so well, but whether or not tracking-based ads work better isn't the point.
 They only have to work well enough to drive the web content business into the commodity category with the cover bands from Amazon Prime Music.
 The only real opposition comes from publishers and privacy developers.
 Privacy developers don't want users followed from one site to another, and publishers don't want their audience's eyeballs sold somewhere else.

 The optimistic view is that better privacy in

-the browser will help us beat commoditization.
+the browser will help us beat commodification.

 If everything works out just right, privacy in